ryan4yin/nixos-licheepi4a/README.md

 - [x] support for booting from emmc
 - [ ] fix the sdImage's file size
 - [ ] fix the sdImage's auto resize after the first boot.
+- [ ] networkmanager(nmcli/nmtui) failed to compiled.
+- [ ] Failed to enable firewall due to the error: `firewall-start[2300]: iptables: Failed to initialize nft: Protocol not supported`
 - [ ] verify all the hardware features available by th1520
     - [x] ethernet (rj45)
     - wifi/bluetooth